HammerSeb/xDimer/README.md

 ### 2.1 Model and defintions

-The emission spectra are modeled as Franck-Condon transition between two displaced harmonic oscillators.
-They are characterized by their
+The emission spectra are modeled by Franck-Condon transitions between two displaced harmonic oscillators described by
 $$R(q) = R q^2$$

-with $q$ as the spatial generalized coordinate and the
+with $q$ as the generalized spatial coordinate and the
 > **oscillator constant** $R$.

 which is related to the